 Starting with data released in 2015, for the first time, delay adjustment factors is produced based on December 2014 data submitted to the NAACCR.
 The delay adjusted rates are then estimated from the delay adjustment factors by cancer site, registry, age group, gender, race, and year of diagnosis and linked to the appropriate cases (based on cancer site, registry, age group, gender, race, and year of diagnosis), to data submissions for each of the three partners in this joint effort (NCI-SEER, NAACCR, and CDC-NPCR).
+Starting from 2017 release, delay adjustment factors for Ethnicity (Hispanic and Non-Hispanic) and Race x Ethnicity combination are also estimated.
 This will allow all the partners and users of these data to produce delay adjusted rates.
 See Appendix for details.

 In this report, we show SEER age-adjusted incidence rates and trends, along with their calculated delay adjustments for SEER 9 and SEER 13 areas.
 The adjusted rates, factors, and trends are available for all cancers combined (malignant only except for urinary bladder), for female breast in situ, for urinary bladder (in situ and malignant combined), and for 22 malignant cancer sites: melanoma (for all races combined and whites only), lung/bronchus, colon/rectum, prostate, female breast, liver and intrahepatic bile duct, pancreas, cervix uteri, corpus and uterus, ovary, testis, kidney and renal pelvis, brain and other nervous system, Hodgkin lymphoma, non-Hodgkin lymphoma, all leukemia, esophagus, larynx, myeloma, oral cavity and pharynx, thyroid, and stomach.

-For more information on cancer incidence rates adjusted for reporting delay, see http://surveillance.cancer.gov/delay/.
+For more information on cancer incidence rates adjusted for reporting delay, see https://surveillance.cancer.gov/delay/.